How to unlock your Samsung Galaxy Smartphone from a UK Mobile Network

 EE, Orange & T-Mobile

 Pay Monthly.
-It’ll cost £20.42 to unlock a Samsung Galaxy handset if you’re a Pay Monthly customer on EE, Orange or T-Mobile.
+It’ll cost £8.99 to unlock a Samsung Galaxy handset if you’re a Pay Monthly customer on EE, Orange or T-Mobile.
 To qualify for unlocking, you must have had your contract for at least six months.
-The contract must also be currently active (so you should get the unlock processed before moving to another network).
-You must also be up-to-date on all payments on your account.
+The contract must also be currently active (you should get the unlock processed before moving to another network).
+You must also be up-to-date with all payments on your account.

-The £20.42 fee for unlocking will be charged to your next monthly bill.
+On Pay Monthly, the £8.99 fee for unlocking your Galaxy smartphone is charged to your next monthly bill.
 You can submit the unlocking request through a form on EE’s website.
 It can take up to 10 days to receive your unlocking code.

 As of December 2014, EE has removed the requirement to have used your Pay As You Go handset for more than 6 months (the six month requirement now only applies to Pay Monthly customers).
-Their conditions for unlocking still require the handset to be associated with that Pay As You Go account: “the IMEI of the device to be unlocked must be registered on the account.”
+They have also removed the original owner requirement on Pay As You Go.
+Prior to March 2015, EE charged £20.42 for unlocking your handset.

 Pay Monthly.
 Pay Monthly customers on O2 can unlock their handset totally free of charge at any time during their contract.
 Simply fill out your details in the online unlocking form (you’ll need to provide account information, some security details and your handset IMEI number).
 It can take up to 7 days for a Samsung Galaxy unlock to be processed.